 A RTSP SETUP method may result in the transport parameters being changed whilst a media resource is being played.
 In this case the MGC may need to reissue a new RTSP Play (rtspp/play) signal whilst CHOOSE wildcarding the Play Range (pr) parameter to determine the playout time at which the change in transport parameters occurred.
-In addition the MGC may need to perform a CHOOSE wildcard on the RTP Information including Synchronization Source (ssrc), Sequence Number (seq) and RTP Timestamp (ts) properties.
+In addition the MGC may need to perform a CHOOSE wildcard on the RTP Information including Synchronization Source (rtpinfo/ssrc), Sequence Number (rtpinfo/seq) and RTP Timestamp (rtpinfo/ts) properties.